Hengle/Folkvangr/FAQs.md

 ### Will the game be a true open world RPG?
 The game will embrace classic RPG tactics and class systems, but it will focus more on a traditional narrative.
-There will be some limits with exploring maps and there will not be a character creation system.
+Due to the limits of funding and scope, there will be some limits with map sizes and graphics quality.

 ### What will the gameplay be like?
 Combat will be faster paced so that players can play in real time or pause combat to plan tactics.